sunpy/ndcube/docs/ndcubesequence.rst

 `astropy.nddata.uncertainty` is recommended to have an ``uncertainty_type`` attribute giving a string describing the type of uncertainty.
 However, this is not required.
-Also note that due to laziness, we have used the same WCS instance in each `~ndcube.NDCube` above.
-However, it would be more common for each `~ndcube.NDCube` to have a different WCS, and the usefulness of `~ndcube.NDCubeSequence` is more pronounced when they are different.
-Nonetheless, this can still be used to adequately demonstrate the power of `~ndcube.NDCubeSequence`.
+Also note that due to laziness, we have used the same WCS translations in each `~ndcube.NDCube` instance above.
+However, it would be more common for each `~ndcube.NDCube` instance to have a different WCS, and in that case the usefulness of `~ndcube.NDCubeSequence` is more pronounced.
+Nonetheless, this case can still be used to adequately demonstrate the capabilities of `~ndcube.NDCubeSequence`.

 Finally, creating an `~ndcube.NDCubeSequence` becomes is simple::